Bringing out the best in your Board

 Responsibilities

-Leadership and Strategy: two of the most important responsibilities of a corporate board is to provide ethical leadership and to develop a long-term strategy for the company.
+Leadership and strategy: two of the most important responsibilities of a corporate board is to provide ethical leadership and to develop a long-term strategy for the company.

 • Are your board members interested in the long-term development of your company?